npm/cacache/README.md

 * Cleans up corrupted or invalid index entries.
 * Custom entry filtering options.
 * Garbage collects any content entries not referenced by the index.
-* Checks digests for all content entries and removes invalid content.
+* Checks integrity for all content entries and removes invalid content.
 * Fixes cache ownership.
 * Removes the `tmp` directory in the cache and all its contents.